neo0311/PPP_64845/FEAMAL/README.md

 FEAMaL
 ======

-A Python package for three-dimensional geometry.
+A Python package for optimising FE simulations.

 Installation